321paula123/Tribute-to-Sarah-Kay/README.md

 # Tribute-to-Sarah-Kay
-A webpage introducing the poet Sarah Kay.
+A webpage introducing Sarah Kay, a spoken word poet.